 3: Working Capital

 Thirdly, most businesses will suffer cash flow problems at some time or another, whether it's a quiet trading period, or you're struggling to fund growth.
-If you're struggling to secure finance when you need it, then a bridging loan can be a great solution.
+If you're struggling to secure finance from unsecured business loans when you need it, then a bridging loan can be a great solution.

 Even if you already have a commercial mortgage on your building, you could look at a second charge bridging loan.
 Bridging lenders are far more concerned about the property and exit route than anything else and will often lend where traditional lenders wouldn't, as long as there is sufficient equity.